stefanodalessio/ste/content/index.md

 <iframe width="100%" height="200" src="https://stefanodalessio.github.io/cablesHomeRender"></iframe>

 Dear human,
-this is where I publish some of my artistic & media research and teaching resources.
+this is where I publish some of my art / media / tech research and teaching resources.

 If you want to see my projects, you can find them in my [**PORTFOLIO**](https://cargocollective.com/stefanodalessio) website.